kiptechie/ionicShoppingCart/README.md

 ## App Preview

-The app preview  were recorded by a 1080p android device.
+The app preview  was recorded by a 1080p android device.